tfragner/hugo-website/content/docs/deployment.md

 ### Automating deployment

-If you are feeling more adventurous, you can consider automating deployment such that when a change, such as a new blog post, is pushed to your `academic-kickstart` repository, your `<USERNAME>.github.io` repository is automatically re-built.
+If you are feeling more adventurous, you can consider automating deployment so that when a change, such as a new blog post, is pushed to your `academic-kickstart` repository, your website (`<USERNAME>.github.io` repository) is automatically re-built.

 ## Amazon S3